Ralph Miliband

 Ralph Miliband (born Adolphe Miliband; 7 January 1924 – 21 May 1994) was a British sociologist.
 He has been described as "one of the best known academic Marxists of his generation", in this manner being compared with E. P. Thompson, Eric Hobsbawm and Perry Anderson.

 Miliband was born in Belgium to working-class Polish Jewish immigrants.
 He fled to Britain in 1940 with his father, to avoid persecution when Nazi Germany invaded Belgium.
 Learning to speak English and enrolling at the London School of Economics, he became involved in left-wing politics and made a personal commitment to the cause of socialism at the grave of Karl Marx.
 After serving in the Royal Navy during the Second World War, he settled in London in 1946 and naturalised as a British subject in 1948.

 By the 1960s, he was a prominent member of the New Left movement in Britain, which was critical of established socialist governments in the Soviet Union and Central Europe (the Eastern Bloc).
-He published several books on Marxist theory and the criticism of capitalism, such as Parliamentary Socialism (1961), The State in Capitalist Society (1969), and Marxism and Politics (1977).
+He published several books on Marxist theory and the criticism of capitalism, such as Parliamentary Socialism (1961), The State in Capitalist Society (1969), and Marxism and Politics (1977), and he edited the Writings of the Left series (Jonathan Cape and Grove Press, 1972–1973).

 Both of his sons, David and Ed Miliband, went on to become senior members of the Labour Party following their father's death.
-David was the British Foreign Secretary from 2007 to 2010, whilst Ed became Energy and Climate Change Secretary and was later elected party leader, serving between 2010 and 2015.
+David was the British Foreign Secretary from 2007 to 2010.
+Ed was Energy Secretary from 2008 to 2010, and has served in the same office since 2024.
+Both contested the 2010 Labour leadership election; Ed won narrowly and served as Leader of the Opposition from 2010 to 2015.